-Day 19: Time at leisure.
+Day 21: Time at leisure.
 Transfer to the airport and depart for London.

-You will have much of today free in Kathmandu to do some sightseeing or shopping or simply relax by the pool at your hotel.
-Later there will be a group transfer to the airport for your overnight flight back to London.
+The morning will be free and later there will be a group transfer to the airport for your overnight flight back to London.

 Overnight: In flight (Meals: B)